openframeworks/ofBook/18_version_control_with_git/chapter.md

     # be ignored               |.metadata            |# Android
     ########################   |local.properties     |.csettings

-This might look like magic to you, but let us just continue for now, you can always look up more information on the gitignore syntax later, for example [here](http://git-scm.com/docs/gitignore).
+This might look like magic to you, but let us just continue for now, you can always look up more information on the `.gitignore` syntax later, for example [here](http://git-scm.com/docs/gitignore).

 #### `git status`